-During his 27 years at the National Renewable Energy Laboratory, Mike Himmel has worked to support many technical aspects of the U.S. Department of Energy Biomass Program.
-More recently, he has been responsible for establishing the facilities and staff necessary to pursue projects in protein engineering and, specifically, cellulases.
-Today, Dr. Himmel manages the award-winning cellulase enzyme technology effort, as well as one major industrial and several academic subcontracts that support this work.
-The researchers have assembled world-class protein purification and characterization facilities at NREL, with special emphasis this past year on robotics systems for screening libraries derived from directed evolution technology.
-Dr. Himmel has contributed 300 peer-reviewed papers and meeting abstracts, four books, and 16 patents to the literature.
+During his 33 years at the National Renewable Energy Laboratory, Mike Himmel has worked to support many technical and scientific aspects of the U.S. Department of Energy Biomass Program.
+More recently, he has been responsible for establishing the facilities and staff necessary to pursue projects in protein engineering, computational science, advanced imaging, and systems biology.
+Today, Dr. Himmel manages the award-winning Biomolecular Sciences Group in the Bioscience Center and serves NREL as a Research Fellow.
+These researchers have assembled world-class protein purification and characterization facilities at NREL, with special emphasis this past year on robotics systems for screening libraries derived from directed evolution technology.
+Dr. Himmel has contributed 300 peer-reviewed papers and meeting abstracts, six books, and 20 patents to the literature.
 He also chaired or co-chaired 15 international meetings in the field of biochemistry and biotechnology, including the 2003 Gordon Research Conference on "Cellulases and Cellulosomes."
 He holds a Ph.D., Biochemistry Department, Colorado State University, 1980.